ahmed-madi/Best-websites-to-learn-Web-Development/README.md

 ```
  “It’s time to step up to the plate and get passionate about your work
   commit to making eLearningcourses that don’t bore people to tears, but
-  instead inspire and motivate them to learn a new skill, change a certain behavior,
+  instead inspire and motivate them to learn a new skill,
-  or improve their performance.” — Cammy Bean
+  change a certain behavior,or improve their performance.” — Cammy Bean

 ```
 ## 1. CodeAcademy